Customer Service Available:

 Jay is a CPA, an alumni of Ernst & Young and has a Bachelor's degree in accounting from the University of Wyoming.

-Craig brings more than 20 years of experience in information technology to his position at ID Watchdog, including 18 years working with financial and payment processing companies such as National City Bank, National Processing and International Check Services.
+Craig Ramsay joined ID Watchdog in 2008 and is responsible for Information Technology, Security and Operations.
+Mr. Ramsay brings more than 25 years of experience to his position at ID Watchdog.
+He has also spent 18 years working with financial and payment processing companies including: National City Bank, National Processing, and International Check Services.

 Just prior to joining ID Watchdog, Ramsay served as the Chief Architect for First Data, the world's largest payment processor.
-Ramsay has a Bachelor of Science degree in Computer Science from Ramapo College in New Jersey.
+Mr. Ramsay has a Bachelor of Science degree in Computer Science and Mathematics from Ramapo College in New Jersey.

 Eric ("Rick") Lunstrum oversees the details of the ID Watchdog experience, ensuring that processes support the best possible customer service.
 Rick brings over 33 years of hi-tech operations management experience to ID Watchdog.